kort1k/ieee_ml/README.md

 5. Lot of attendees have this qustion: I purchased a two-day ticket and it mentions Workshops 1 and 2.
 However, the ticket mentions only 1 day(either 9/24 or 9/25).
 Is the ticket valid for both days?

 IEEE ML team: Sorry for the confusion-it has to do with how eventbrite handles multi-day events.
 Yes, the 2-day ticket is valid for both the days.
+Workshop 1 is on Monday and Workshop 2 is on Tuesday.
+If you purchase Workshop 1 ticket from either day listed on eventbrite, you will need to attend on Monday.
+If you purchase Workshop 2 ticket from either day listed on eventbrite, you will need to attend on Tuesday. (this is your case)